rahafoundation/raha-homepage/README.md

 # To run the site
 yarn serve

-# To deploy the site
+# To deploy the site.
+This happens automatically on a successful merge.
 yarn deploy

 # To run lint